qyjohn/DDBImportExport/README.md

 Tested on an EC2 instance with the c3.8xlarge instance type.
 The data set contains 10,000,000 items, with each item being approximately 170 bytes.
 The size of the JSON file is 1.7 GB.
 The DynamoDB table has 40,000 provisioned WCU.
 Perform the import with 32 threads, and the import is completed in 7 minutes.
 The peak consumed WCU is approximately 32,000 (average value over a 1-minute period).

+It is recommended that you use either a fixed provisioned WCU or an on-demand table for the import.
+The import creates a short burst traffic, which is not friendly for the DynamoDB auto scaling feature.
+If you use provisioned capacity, remember that each process requires approximately 1000 WCU.
+If you use 8 processes to do the import, you need 8000 provisioned WCU on the table.

 ## Data Format

 DDBImport accepts regular JSON data format.
 For example: